 - If you want to sell a book, strut the beautiful cover, its most enticing selling points, and a high profile “Buy It Now” button.

 - If you want them to “Like” you on Facebook, don’t just include a linked icon to your page.
 Give them an explicit prompt: “Like us on Facebook”.

 Don’t leave it to chance.
 Make it unmistakable.
 Tell them, visually and verbally, just what you want them to do.

-Ron Forseth is a church marketing expert with 15 years of experience in digital advertising.
+Ron Forseth is a church marketing expert with 15+ years of experience in digital advertising.
 He served six years as the General Editor of SermonCentral.com and as founding Executive Editor of ChurchLeaders.com.
 He has consulted with hundreds of advertisers in developing successful online and print marketing campaigns.
-Ron is the Vice President of Business Development for Outreach, Inc., the Advertising Director for Outreach magazine and General Manager of Outreach Media Group.
+Ron most recently served as the Vice President of Business Development for Outreach, Inc., the Advertising Director for Outreach magazine and General Manager of Outreach Media Group.